-Academic Excellence in Precalculus III 1 Unit
+MATH 243 Academic Excellence in Precalculus III

-Credit course - Does not apply to De Anza Associate degree.
 Co-requisite: MATH 243 students must also enroll in MATH 43.

 Critical thinking and skills reinforcement in a precalculus setting: cooperative learning/study techniques; concept development related to conic sections, vectors and polar and three dimensional coordinates and equations, systems of equations and inequalities, parametric equations and sequences and series, and mathematical induction and the binomial theorem; and use of technology.